 2. Lawless Alan

-Subtracting the number of race wins Queen has earned this season, Alan has matched his consistency almost perfectly, until the last few races when a streak of bad luck hit the No. 20 Venturini Motorsports team.
+Subtracting the number of wins Queen has earned this season, Alan has matched his consistency almost perfectly, until the last few races when a streak of bad luck hit his No. 20 Venturini Motorsports team.
 Like Queen, Alan had only finished outside the top 10 three times prior to the race at Watkins Glen International.
 However, since then, he has done so three times.
-Incidents outside of his control at Watkins Glen, Illinois State Fairgrounds, and Madison International Speedway put a relative end to his championship hopes in 2025.
+Incidents outside of his control at Watkins Glen, Illinois State Fairgrounds, and Madison International Speedway likely ended his championship hopes.

 Enter DuQuoin, however, and Alan looked much like he had for most of the season.
 He won the pole, leading the field to the green flag for the first time since he did so at Talladega Superspeedway.
 Alan spent much of the race inside the top five, despite not leading any laps from the pole.
 His runner-up finish was his best finish since Iowa Speedway and his first runner-up finish since Lucas Oil Indianapolis Raceway Park.